pingcap/docs-cn/QUICKSTART.md

  yum install ansible
 ```

-You can use the `ansible -–version` command to see the version information.
+You can use the `ansible --version` command to see the version information.

 For more information, see [Ansible Documentation](http://docs.ansible.com/ansible/intro_installation.html).

 ### 3. Download TiDB-Ansible to the Control Machine
 Download the latest master version of the ZIP package from GitHub [TiDB-Ansible project](https://github.com/pingcap/tidb-ansible) or [click to download]( https://github.com/pingcap/tidb-ansible/archive/master.zip).

+You can then unzip the package and the default folder name is `tidb-ansible-master`.
+The `tidb-ansible-master` directory contains all the files you need to get started with TiDB-Ansible.

 ### 4. Orchestrate the TiDB cluster